 , Deputy Director of Athletics, External Relations, University of Iowa

 Panel discussion moderated by Jonathan Schaeffer, Director of Content at Bing Bang.

 Des Moines native Brian Hardin was named Drake University's director of athletics on Tuesday, Oct.
-31. Hardin joined the Bulldog staff on Dec.
-11 and become the 17th athletic director in University history.
+31, 2017.
+Hardin joined the Bulldog staff on Dec.
+11 and became the 17th athletic director in University history.
 Hardin took the reins at Drake after serving as deputy director of athletics at Marquette University, with prior experience at Ball State University and the University of Notre Dame.

 As deputy director and part of the athletic department's executive team at Marquette, Hardin helped oversee the university's 16 varsity sports, more than 300 student-athletes, and nearly 100 full-time employees.
 His work in the department's business development and external engagement areas generated more than $11 million annually.
 Hardin was part of five BIG EAST championship programs, which were the first BIG EAST championships won by their respective programs in school history.

 At Marquette, Hardin served as sport administrator for men's soccer, men's tennis, and men's and women's cross country and track and field, as well as advised the athletic director on matters pertaining to men's and women's basketball.
 He oversaw marketing and fan engagement, ticket sales and strategy, ticket operations and service, merchandising, licensing, corporate partnerships, and was liaison with the affinity group for student-athlete alumni